Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 😈 ClickUp

 ClickUp is a very powerful tool that can cover many processes.
 It’s an all-in-one platform for the whole company indeed.
 However, it is a disconnected all-in-one platform.
-Lack of relations between Spaces makes it much weaker than it could be.
-ClickUp will have troubles scaling with the company’s growth since Spaces/Folders and Tasks are not enough to represent the complexity of a medium/large organization.
+The lack of relations between Spaces makes it much weaker than it could be.
+ClickUp will have trouble scaling with the company’s growth since Spaces/Folders and Tasks are not enough to represent the complexity of a medium/large organization.

-Nevertheless, ClickUp will win the productivity space, in my opinion 💪.
 ClickUp has zero innovative features, all of them were seen in other tools.
 But ClickUp combined them nicely and created a complete productivity space for teams and small companies.
 Asana and Monday are older but less complete and much slower (already!).
 I’d say Monday is the closest vendor to ClickUp in terms of spirit and approach, but I think ClickUp will win the competition here.
+However, it seems like ClickUp needs to fix VERY poor performance and stop over-promising things.

 ClickUp is designed as a complicated product.
 It adds all possible features into a single suite, but abstractions are not ideal in many cases (charts & dashboard widgets, integrations, tasks/sub-tasks, docs/rich-edit field, goals — all these things can be streamlined and collapsed into unified solutions).
 Relations and connections are very basic and can’t support complex structures.